wsredniawa/LFPReconstruction/README.md

 - numpy >=1.21.5

 To test the reconstruction first run first Computing_CSD\csd_analysis_NN.py (or other).
 It will save another .mat for figures.
+Scripts for Figure 5 (and supplement with statistical comparison) need big files to run.
+We are ready to send it on request.